AbhishekGhosh/disable-embeds-emoji/README.md

 ### Manual Installation ###

 1. Upload the entire `/disable-embeds-emoji` directory to the `/wp-content/plugins/` directory.
-2. Activate Disable Embeds through the 'Plugins' menu in WordPress.
+2. Activate Disable Embeds Emoji through the 'Plugins' menu in WordPress.

 ## Frequently Asked Questions ##